terraboops/claudifier/GETTING_STARTED.md

 ### Configuring Hooks

-Add claudifier to your Claude Code hooks in `~/.claude/settings.json` or `.claude/settings.json`:
+Add boopifier to your Claude Code hooks in `~/.claude/settings.json` or `.claude/settings.json`:

 ```json
 {